-William James, in his famous book The Varieties of Religious Experience, draws a contrast between what he calls “once born” and the “twice born” people.
-Once born people appear biologically predisposed to happiness.
+William James, in his famous book The Varieties of Religious Experience, drew a contrast between what he calls “once-born” and the “twice-born” people.
+Once-born people appear biologically predisposed to happiness.
 They are relatively untroubled by their own setbacks as well as by the suffering the world; they rarely speak ill of others; they don’t complain much; they tend not to be fearful or angry.
-Today we might call them happy-go-lucky, easy-going or upbeat.
+Today we might call them happy-go-lucky, easy-going, or upbeat.

 There are persons whose existence is little more than a series of zigzags, as now one tendency and now another gets the upper hand.
 Their spirit wars with their flesh, they wish for incompatibles, wayward impulses interrupt their most deliberate plans, and their lives are one long drama of repentance and of effort to repair misdemeanors and mistakes. (p.169)